-The information Practices Act of 1977 (Civil Code Section 1798.17) and the Federal Privacy Act (Public Law 93-579) require that the following notice be provided when collecting personal information from individuals.
+The information Practices Act of 1977 (Civ.
+Code, § 1798.17) and the Federal Privacy Act (Pub.L.
+No. 93-579) require that the following notice be provided when collecting personal information from individuals.

-AGENCY NAME: Appointing powers, the Administrative Office of the Courts, and Superior Courts of California.
+AGENCY NAME: Appointing powers, the Judicial Council of California, and Superior Courts of California.

-UNITS RESPONSIBLE FOR REVIEW: The accounting office within each appointing power and the Internal Audit Unit of the Administrative Office of the Courts.
+UNITS RESPONSIBLE FOR REVIEW: The accounting office within each appointing power and the Internal Audit Unit of the Judicial Council of California.

 AUTHORITY: The reimbursement of travel expenses is governed by the Victim Compensation & Government Claims Board.
-The Victim Compensation & Government Claims Board is authorized to adopt the rules and regulations that define the amount, time, and place that expenses and allowances may be paid to State judicial branch officers and employees while on State business per Government Code Section 13920.
+The Victim Compensation & Government Claims Board is authorized to adopt the rules and regulations that define the amount, time, and place that expenses and allowances may be paid to state judicial branch officers and employees while on state business per Government Code section 13920.

-PURPOSE: The information you furnish will allow the above-named agencies to reimburse you for expenses you incur while on official State business.
+PURPOSE: The information you furnish will allow the above-named agencies to reimburse you for expenses you incur while on official state business.

-OTHER INFORMATION: While your social security number (SSN) and home address are voluntary information under Civil Code Section 1798.17, the absence of this information may cause payment of your claim to be delayed or rejected.
+OTHER INFORMATION: While your social security number (SSN) and home address are voluntary information under Civil Code section 1798.17, the absence of this information may cause payment of your claim to be delayed or rejected.
 You should contact your department's Accounting Office to determine the necessity for this information.
 Please note: Your social security number is required for reportable, taxable benefits (i.e., meal reimbursement when no overnight lodging occurs, relocation reimbursement, etc.).